 Community building is not a trend, but the central way that people live, thrive and organize.
-As social technology revolutionizes business, healthcare, education and social justice we are realizing that acknowledging and leveraging the power of community and relationships can help our organizations and businesses work more effectively and efficiently.
+As social technology revolutionizes business, healthcare, education and social justice we are leveraging the power of community and relationships to help organizations and businesses work more effectively and efficiently.

-As community manager at The Community Roundtable, a peer network of community, social media, and social business practitioners, I have a unique view of the fundamental cultural changes taking place, as well as the logistical imperatives that professionals and organizations face in the current social environment.
+As community manager at The Community Roundtable, a peer network of community and social business practitioners, I have a unique view of the fundamental cultural changes taking place and the logistical imperatives that professionals and orgs face in the current social environment.

 As community manager I work closely with members to connect them with appropriate resources and ensure they are receiving value from the network.
 Some of my responsibilities include:

 -organize and facilitate member programming which includes weekly virtual Roundtable calls with industry experts and practitioners

 Bottom line: I drive programming, encourage relationships and collaboration, and create and curate applicable resources.